-- Ease of Play: How easy a class is to play is a big factor in best class although still needs to retain some complexity to not be boring to play.
-At the other end of the spectrum though a class that is complex to reach their potential is unlikely to be fun for most people.
+- Ease of Play: How easy a class is to play is a big factor although still needs to retain some complexity in order to not be boring to play.
+At the other end of the spectrum though a class requires immense complexity to reach their potential is also unlikely to be fun for most people.
 The best class in Torchlight 2 has a perfect balance of usability and difficultly to reach their peak power and maintain an enjoyable experience.

-- Flexibility: Torchlight 2 throws a range of challenges at players from bosses to champions and large group of enemies with their own AI.
-A class that has the flexibility to fight all of these encounters is going to be a far better class than other Torchlight 2 options.
-This flexibility also factors in heroes that are powerful in solo and multiplayer gameplay for players that want to potential switch between the two and still have an effective character for both of these game modes.
+- Flexibility: Torchlight 2 throws a range of challenges at players from bosses to champions and large groups of enemies with their own AI.
+A class that has the flexibility to successfully fight all of these encounters is going to be a far better class than other Torchlight 2 options.
+This flexibility may also influence a heroes power in solo and multiplayer gameplay with some players wanting an effective character for both of these game modes.

-- Item Reliance: A class that can rely on their own power and does not reliant on having powerful gear or specific item pieces is a much better choice for players.
-While you can grind for gear if you’re entire character is based on needing specific items to be effective you are unlikely to have a fun time ahead in Torchlight 2.
+- Item Reliance: A class that can rely on their own power and does not need powerful gear or specific item pieces is a much better choice for players.
+While you can grind for gear if your entire character is based on needing specific items to be effective you are unlikely to have a fun time ahead in Torchlight 2.

-- Damage and Utility: Successful characters in Torchlight 2 often need a mixture of damage and the utility to survive to position themselves to deal said damage.
+- Damage and Utility: The Torchlight 2 strongest class will need a mixture of damage and the utility to deal damage while surviving enemy attacks.
 A class that lacks utility or damage will quickly find themselves struggling to progress.

 4 – Berserker